ScottLinnn/Papers-System/README.md

 1. CoordinationCost, which is an equation that multiplies number of distributed transaction and number of parition accessed
 2. Skew factor, (in brief)which computes the access rate(NumUsedByTx/SumNumUsedByTx) for each partition, then adds up the ratio between this rate and ideal rate(1/NumPartition)

+## Li22

+Cloud-native OLTP: Disaggregate compute and storage to scale them independently.
+Log is the database.
+Log can be separate from storage so that log persists writes and storage serves reads.
+A shared buffer pool layer can be added to further improve read performance and reduce duplicated values read by compute nodes.

+Cloud-native OLAP: Similar to the disaggregation of OLTP.
+Compute nodes might cache hot data in SSD cache, shared memory can be used to accelerate distributed joins.

+Two kinds of serverless: function as a service, and elastic query engine.

+Challenges: Support multiple write nodes, fine-grained serverless provisioning, cloud-native HTAP(but seems there exists solutions, such as singlestore and polarDB)

 ## Franklin97

-For me this is more like a review of the database course I took.
-It's great - it explains CC and recovery very well, clears some of my confusions.
+For me this is more like a review of the database course I took, so I don't want to replicate the class notes here.
+This paper is great - it explains CC and recovery very well, clears some of my confusions.